-Customers doing new installs and not sharing existing RACF databases should review the information in 6.3.1, "General RACF User ID Information" on page 25 of this step and then skip to 6.5, "Task 3.
-Prepare to Update RACF with Existing CP Directory Data" on page 29.
+Customers doing new installs and not sharing existing RACF databases should review the information in 6.3.1, "General RACF User ID Information" of this step and then skip to 6.5, "Task 3.
+Prepare to Update RACF with Existing CP Directory Data" on page 31.

-Customers doing new installs and sharing existing RACF databases should review the information in section 6.3.1, "General RACF User ID Information" on page 25 and perform section 6.3.2, "Sharing a RACF Database Information" on page 26 of this step and then should skip to 6.4, "Task 2.
-Convert the Database Templates" on page 27.
+Customers doing new installs and sharing existing RACF databases should review the information in section 6.3.1, "General RACF User ID Information" and perform section 6.3.2, "Sharing a RACF Database Information" on page 28 of this step and then should skip to 6.4, "Task 2.
+Convert the Database Templates" on page 29.